 • Properties can be added or removed from the list at any time — and the promotional dates may change.

-Other Ways to Boost Your Hyatt Points
+Other Ways to Earn More Hyatt Points

 The most straightforward way to earn Hyatt points is through stays at Hyatt hotels.
 Here's how you earn points on Hyatt stays.
 Boost your earnings further by utilizing Hyatt promotions — such as the recurring Hyatt Bonus Journeys promotion.